MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 5. Do one of the following:

-  - For SharePoint 2016 or SharePoint Online, clear the **Add to all content types** check box.
+  - For SharePoint 2016 or SharePoint in Microsoft 365, clear the **Add to all content types** check box.

   - For SharePoint 2013, clear the **Add to default view** check box.